 Employees pay attention to what executives do, and if they are sharing knowledge, others will follow suit.

-We spent a lot of time discussing the launch, but best in class insight teams also establish an ongoing strategy to maintain and increase engagement in their insights platform.
-You could establish recurring education programs, which introduce new tools and re-establish processes.
+We spent a lot of time discussing the launch, but best-in-class insights teams also establish an ongoing strategy to maintain and increase engagement in their insights platform.
+You could establish recurring educational programs, which introduce new tools and re-establish processes.
 An occasional fun campaign can also bring users back.
 The key is continuous learning and fun to keep users informed and engaged.

 Here is where insights managers naturally shine when it comes to knowledge sharing.
 As the masters of research and data, it’s not surprising to see our pros actively measuring the results of their knowledge sharing strategies.
 Obviously, they leverage analytics and reports to gauge success, but the pros don’t discount qualitative data.
 They regularly send out surveys and conduct interviews with users to determine what’s going well and what can be improved.

-Much like others take your insights data and take focused action, the best insights managers take action and apply feedback to improve their knowledge sharing strategy.
+Much like other departments use your insights data to drive focused action, the best insights managers take action and apply feedback to improve their knowledge sharing strategy.
 Are employees still not finding the research they need?
-Maybe there needs to be some structural changes in the technology or an increase in user education.
+Maybe there need to be some structural changes in the technology or an increase in user education.
 Whatever the action, make sure to follow up with the individual and let them know how you are applying their feedback.
 It will bring them back to the platform and reduce resistance.